sudheeshe/Turbine_Detection_YOLO_SAHI/README.md

 - The Client is looking for an Effective Wind Turbine detection System on aerial images taken from drones.

 ## Challenges
 - Pixel size of wind turbines are very small when comparing the size image.
+We will see training images sample later on this repo.
-- Limited resource.
+- Limited resource
+- Amount data is small (1266 images for training)

 ## Approach
-- To address the small object detection difficulty, Fatih Akyon et al. presented `Slicing Aided Hyper Inference (SAHI)`, an open-source solution that provides a generic slicing aided inference and fine-tuning process for small object recognition.
+- To address the small object detection difficulty, `Fatih Akyon et al.` presented `Slicing Aided Hyper Inference (SAHI)`, an open-source solution that provides a generic slicing aided inference and fine-tuning process for small object recognition problems.
 - During the fine-tuning and inference stages, a slicing-based architecture is used.

 ## What is Slicing Aided Hyper Inference (SAHI)
 - This method works by Splitting the input photos into overlapping slices results in smaller pixel regions when compared to the images fed into the network.
 - The proposed technique is generic in that it can be used on any existing object detector without needing to be fine-tuned.
-- The suggested strategy was tested using the models `Detectron2, MMDetection, and YOLOv5`.
+- This strategy is currently available and tested for these models `Detectron2, MMDetection, and YOLOv5`.

 ![alt text](https://github.com/sudheeshe/Turbine_Detection_YOLO_SAHI/blob/main/readme_imgs/5.gif?raw=true)